TagStudioDev/TagStudio/docs/utilities/macro.md

 ### Auto-fill [WIP]

-Tool is in development and will be documented in future update.
+Tool is in development and will be documented in a future update.

 ### Sort fields

-Tool is in development, will allow for user-defined sorting of [fields](../library/field.md).
+Tool is in development.
+Will allow for user-defined sorting of [fields](../library/field.md).

 ### Folders to Tags